Perfectionism and Addiction: 4 Hidden Connections

 Perfection can be Isolating, and Isolation Breeds Addiction

 Perfectionism can be lonely.
 Perfectionists often find it impossible to ask for help, feeling as though it is a failure to lean on others for support.
 Perfectionism is a disease of shoulds; I should be able to do it on my own.
 I should have figured it out by now.
-I should be self-sufficient a this point in my life.
+I should be self-sufficient at this point in my life.

 This is especially troublesome for perfectionists in early recovery.
 It is all too common for people with deep relational trauma to seek the comfort they wish for in companionship in substances instead.
 Whether a person spends their days in solitude or they are surrounded by people with whom they feel disconnected, alcohol and drugs can temporarily make people feel less alone.
-This is why Johann Hari famously said, “the opposite of addiction isn’t sobriety, it’s connection.”
+This is why Johann Hari famously said, “The opposite of addiction isn’t sobriety, it’s connection.”

 We need one another to heal.
 Community is such an important and integral part of finding and maintaining sobriety.
 Part of true recovery is learning when you’ve hit your wall, and how to ask for help.
 This is part of why community fellowships, such as AA, SMART Recovery, and Recovery Dharma are so successful; we were never meant to do it alone.